 3. Thou Shalt Understand and Group Customers According to Their Needs

-If you obey this commandment, you’ll avoid another common mistake in supply chain management—the application of a single level of service which assumes all customers have the same needs
+If you obey this commandment, you’ll avoid another common mistake in supply chain management—the application of a single level of service which assumes all customers have the same needs and wishes.

 Supply chain performance can be improved by segmenting your customer base into groups, based on factual knowledge of each group’s order fulfilment expectations.